PrakatNeupane/prakat-e-commerece-backend-api/process-note.md

   - create unique url for email address
     --validation and send that url to the client email

-    -> once the client receives the email, they will follow the link that should redirect him to frontend page where we get the unique key part of the url and call server to verify that code
+    -> once the client receives the email, they will follow the link that should redirect him to frontend page where we get the unique key and email part of the url and call server to verify that code

           inserver:
           receive the unique email validation code